LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 4 (3,2 and 3,3), 4S, 5, 5C
     - iPad 2, 3, 4, mini 1
     - iPod touch 3, 4, 5
-- Restoring and jailbreaking to other unsigned versions without blobs is supported on the following devices and target version range:
+- Restoring to other unsigned versions without blobs is supported on the following devices and target version range:
-    - iPhone 3GS - iOS 3.0 to 6.1.3 (all versions)
-    - iPod touch 2 - iOS 2.1.1 to 4.1 (all versions)
-    - iPhone 2G, 3G, iPod touch 1 - all versions
-- For 2G, 3G, and touch 1, supported jailbreak versions are only 3.1.3, as well as 4.1 and 4.2.1 for the 3G
+    - iPhone 2G, 3G, 3GS, iPod touch 1, touch 2 - All versions are supported for restoring
     - Lowest downgradable version is 2.0.
 Going to 1.x does not work
+    - For jailbreaking support, see below
+- Jailbreaking for older devices and versions support:
+    - iPhone 2G and touch 1 - Only 3.1.3 is supported for jailbreaking
+    - iPhone 3G - Only 4.1 and 3.1.3 are supported for jailbreaking
-- For 3GS and touch 2, 2.x and 3.0.x are not supported for jailbreaking.
-3.1 and newer only
+    - iPod touch 2 - Only 4.2.1, 4.1, and 3.1.3 are supported for jailbreaking
+    - iPhone 3GS - All versions are supported for jailbreaking
+    - For more details, go to the ["Jailbreaking" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Jailbreaking)

 ## Supported OS versions/distros